Uday Bhembre: Works

-Member of Legislative Assembly
+Political career

-In the 1984 elections to the Goa, Daman and Diu Legislative Assembly, Uday Bhembre was pitched as an independent candidate by the united opposition in Margao, against Indian National Congress party's Anant Narcinva Babu Nayak.
-Bhembre defeated Nayak and became a member of the legislature.
-Bhembre played a great role in the framing of the Goa, Daman and Diu Official Language Act, 1987.
+In the 1984 elections to the Goa, Daman and Diu Legislative Assembly, Bhembre was pitched as an independent candidate by the united opposition in the Margao Assembly constituency, against Indian National Congress party's Babu Naik.
+He defeated Naik and became a member of the legislature.
+He played a pivotal role in the framing of the Goa, Daman and Diu Official Language Act, 1987.

 Awards and honours

 Bhembre was awarded the Kullagar Puraskar (1999), Gundu Sitaram Amonkar Memorial Award (2001), Konkani Bhasha Mandal Patrakarita Puraskar (2008), Bhangrallem Goem Asmitai (2014) Puraskar among others.
-Uday Bhembre has been honoured with the Sahitya Akademi Award in Konkani language for the year 2015.
-Bhembre was awarded the prestigious award for his play, Karna Parv (कर्णपर्व).
+Bhembre has been honoured with the Sahitya Akademi Award in Konkani language for the year 2015.
+He was awarded the prestigious award for his play, Karna Parv.

 He has also been appointed the Chair Professor of Poet Bakibab Borkar Chair of Goa University.